Faithful static-mode Aggrescan3D wrapper for per-residue aggregation propensity analysis from a single protein structure.

 |---|---|

-Structure | The source structure identifier (PDB ID or filename). |
+Structure | The source structure identifier, typically the fetched PDB ID or uploaded filename stem. |

 Residue | Three-letter amino acid code (ASP, GLU, HIS, CYS, TYR, LYS, ARG, N+, or C-). |

-Position | Residue number in the protein sequence. |
+Position | Residue number for protein groups, or atom label for ligand groups. |

 Chain | Chain identifier from the PDB file. |